informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `[` ... _sourcekey_ `,` ... `]`: _sourcekey_ is the string literal that refers to the sources defined in the [`source-definitions` annotation](#tag-2019-source-definitions) of the table.

 Default heuristics:
+-  Apart from the main table data, all-outbound foreignkeys, and listed psuedo-columns in the `wait_for`, the pattern has access to a `$self` object that has the following attributes:
+  - `rowName`: Row-name of the represented row.
+  - `uri.detailed`: a uri to the row in `detailed` context.
 - `journal_pattern`, `year_pattern`, and `url_pattern` MUST be specified for citation.
 If any of the 3 are not specified or if one of them produces a null value, citation will be disabled.
 - If any of the other values are not present or produce a null value, it is up to the client to decide how to display the citation.